UPDATED APRIL 2021

-Cold and flu season is beginning, and as kids go back to school, the chances of catching and spreading viruses and infections increases.
+Cold, flu and RSV season is here, and the chances of catching and spreading viruses and infections increases as kids go to school, daycare, and as families get out and about.
 NICU parents dread this time of year when we have to weigh the risks of every trip outdoors and every visitor who walks through our front door.

 The threats of cold and flu are very real.
 NICU parents know first-hand the sort of risks our children face with each respiratory infection.
 But we also admit that until our family faced this risk we may have known very little about it.
 For example, most of us had never even heard of RSV until we were warned about its devastating effects.